learning2hash/learning2hash.github.io/index.md

 Learning to hash is rapidly evolving.
 The purpose of this website is to augment static literature reviews with a dynamic website that can be updated by any interested researcher with newly published work in the field, including links to relevant code and datasets.
 To add a new paper to the website simply create a markdown file and open a pull request in GitHub by following [these instructions for contributing](contributing.html).

-This site is supported on a voluntary effort.
-If you found this site useful for your research please consider a [digital pat on the back](https://www.buymeacoffee.com/sjmoran).

-Copyright © [Sean Moran](https://sjmoran.github.io/) 2022.
+Copyright © [Sean Moran](https://sjmoran.github.io/) 2023.
 All opinions are my own.